Last Updated on 08/25/23 by quiltripping

 At roughly 150 square feet, the cabin was plenty roomy for one person.
 I had a queen bed configuration with Princess’ signature high end bedding.
 With crispy white sheets, fluffy pillows, a warm duvet, and the gentle rocking of the ship, I slept very well every night, as I always do on a Princess cruise.

-On either side of the bed there was a nightstand with two drawers and a lamp that also had a USB port which made it convenient to charge my phone.
-Note that these are the only two USB ports in the cabin.
+On either side of the bed there was a nightstand with two drawers and a lamp that also had a USB port which made it convenient to charge my phone and camera batteries.
+Note that these were the only two USB ports in the cabin.

 The cabin also had a desk area with three more drawers, three small open shelves, and an under counter fridge.
 Above the desk was a large flat screen TV.